capocasa/limdb/docs.rst

 `withTransaction` a tuple containing database objects.
 It can be one you got from `initDatabase`, or you can make your own.

-If you give a variable to `as`, a tuple with transaction objects will be placed in it.

-If you give several variables, databases will be placed in those.
+A tuple containing a transaction object for each database will be placed into the transaction variable that you can use in the block to make changes, just like with the single database transaction above.

 .. code-block:: nim